dart-archive/www.dartlang.org/src/site/docs/tutorials/httpserver/index.markdown

   ...
 }
 {% endprettify %}
-<div class="prettify-filename">number_thinker.dart</div>
+<div class="prettify-filename">number_thinker.dart</div><br>

 `HttpStatus.OK` and `HttpStatus.METHOD_NOT_ALLOWED` are
-one of many pre-defined status codes in the
+two of many predefined status codes in the
 <a href="https://api.dartlang.org/dart_io/HttpStatus.html"
    target="_blank">HttpStatus</a> class.
-Other useful pre-defined status codes are `HttpStatus.METHOD_NOT_ALLOWED` and
-`HttpStatus.NOT_FOUND` (your classic 404).
+Another useful predefined status code is `HttpStatus.NOT_FOUND` (your classic 404).

 In addition to `statusCode`,